-- Request the transfer of your child to another classroom or campus if your child has been determined by the district to have been a victim of bullying as the term is defined by Education Code 37.0832.
+- · Request the transfer of your child to another classroom or campus if your child has been determined by the district to have been a victim of bullying as the term is defined by Education Code 37.0832.
 Transportation is not provided for a transfer to another campus.
-See the Executive Director of Student Services for information. - Consult with district administrators if your child has been determined by the district to have engaged in bullying and the board decides to transfer your child to another classroom or campus.
-Transportation is not provided in this circumstance. - [See Bullying, policy FDB, and policy FFI.] - Request the transfer of your child to attend a safe public school in the district if your child attends school at a campus identified by TEA as persistently dangerous or if your child has been a victim of a violent criminal offense while at school or on school grounds.
-[See policy FDE (LOCAL).] - Request the transfer of your child to another campus if your child has been the victim of a sexual assault by another student assigned to the same campus, whether the assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for that assault.
+Contact the Lewisville ISD Executive Director of Student Services, for information. - · Consult with district administrators if your child has been determined by the district to have engaged in bullying and the board decides to transfer your child to another classroom or campus.
+Transportation is not provided for a transfer to another campus.

+[See Bullying on page 19 policy FDB, and policy FFI.]

+- · Request the transfer of your child to attend a safe public school in the district if your child attends school at a campus identified by TEA as persistently dangerous or if your child has been a victim of a violent criminal offense while at school or on school grounds.
+[See policy FDE.] - · Request the transfer of your child to another district campus if your child has been the victim of a sexual assault by another student assigned to the same campus, whether the assault occurred on or off campus, and that student has been convicted of or placed on deferred adjudication for that assault.
 If the victim does not wish to transfer, the district will transfer the assailant in accordance with policy FDE.